 Dave has been climbing and teaching for 33 years at many of the most

 popular areas in Tennessee, Kentucky, Wisconsin, New York, Canada,

 Arizona, New Mexico, California, Colorado, Wyoming, Oregon, West

 Virginia and North Carolina.
 Currently he enjoys guiding primarily

 Perkins is an AMGA certified Single

-Pitch Instructor and he has completed the AMGA Rock Instructor Course.
+Pitch Instructor and he has completed the AMGA Rock Instructor and Alpine

 He has climbed all over the US, has 50+ ascents of Mt Ranier, 20 of Mount

-Baker.
-He has climbed and guided extensively in the North Cascades,
+Baker, and he has guided extensively in the North Cascades,

-Olympics, Canadian Rockies, Tetons, Winds, High Sierra, Alaska, Mexico and
+Olympics, Canadian Rockies, Tetons, High Sierra, Alaska, Mexico and

 the Andes of South America, including numerous solo summits of major